 Reusable Shopping Bags

 When you’re making your list, which we mentioned above, make sure to add your reusable and fabric shopping bags.
-We’re sure that you’ll be doing a spot of shopping or will need to carry stuff at some point during your holiday to Dartmouth.
-But it’s won’t be just popping to the shops that you’ll need them for, if you’re getting a takeaway with multiple items or coming back from the swimming pool with wet towels then a reusable bag will come in very handy.
+We’re sure that you’ll be doing a spot of shopping or will need to carry stuff in a bag at some point during your holiday to Dartmouth.
+But it won’t be just popping to the shops that you’ll need them for, if you’re getting a takeaway with multiple items or coming back from the swimming pool with wet towels then a reusable bag will come in very handy.
+Many tote and canvas bags can simply fold up in your pocket so they won’t be taking up much room either. ￼

 Shop Local and Independent

-Finally one of the most talked about ways of reducing plastic, not buying bottled water.
+Finally, one of the most talked about ways of reducing plastic, not buying bottled water.
 It’s one of the easiest things you can do to limit your plastic usage.
 When you’re packing to come away, either for a holiday or day trip, make sure you pick up your water bottle and start by filling it up for your journey down.
-When you’re out and about you’ll find plenty of places to fill up again, many attractions have water fountains or cafés and pubs will be happy fill it up for you after your meal.
+When you’re out and about you’ll find plenty of places to fill up again, many attractions have water fountains or cafés and pubs will be happy fill it up for you, even if you haven’t bought anything, so don’t be afraid to ask!